 - Generate the CSR.

-- Under Machine SSL Certificate, for the certificate you want to replace, click .
+- For the certificate that you want to replace, under Machine SSL Certificate, click .

 - Enter your certificate information and click Next.